-NYU student Sophie Sandberg began an art project with sidewalk chalk to highlight the pervasiveness of catcalls.
+NYU student Sophie Sandberg began an art project with pavement chalk to highlight the pervasiveness of catcalls.

 Sandberg grew up in New York City and remembers experiencing street harassment when she was as young as 15.
 In an attempt to combat it, she began a project called "Catcalls of NYC."
 The accompanying Instagram asks followers to send messages about their own experiences with catcalling and to share where it took place.
 Sandberg then goes, bright chalk in hand, to where the harassment took place and writes the quote in large letters.